Skip to main content

 Why see a prosthodontist for this level of treatment?

 A prosthodontist plans the final restorative endpoint first and then sequences the surgical, periodontal, and restorative work to deliver that endpoint.
-That order matters when the case involves implants, aging restorations, and a coordinated bite all at once.
+That order matters when the case involves implants, aging restorations, sedation needs, and a coordinated bite all at once.

 More about the work behind this case

-Elite Prosthetic Dentistry treats patients from across the DMV including Bethesda, Chevy Chase, McLean, Arlington, Potomac, and Great Falls, with a record of out-of-area patients traveling to the practice for complex restorative care.
+This case sits at the intersection of full mouth reconstruction, implant reconstruction, bone grafting, sedation-supported dentistry, and complex restorative care.
+The treatment required extraction sequencing, grafted receptor-site development, staged implant placement, custom abutments, a temporary prosthesis used during implant conversion, and final restorations fabricated with direct in-house laboratory coordination, all part of the practice philosophy that supports cases of this complexity.
+Elite Prosthetic Dentistry treats patients from across the DMV including Bethesda, Chevy Chase, McLean, Arlington, Potomac, and Great Falls, with a record of patients traveling to the practice for complex restorative and implant care.

 See This in Action